I’m happy to share some tips to help optimize the likelihood of your content making its way around the social media globe.

 CREATE VIDEOS, REELS, AND LIVE STREAMS

-Video has quickly become the content of choice for many online entrepreneurs and content consumers.
+Videos have quickly become the content of choice for many online entrepreneurs and content consumers.
 It’s quick and easily consumable.
-Yet keep in mind not everyone watches videos.
+Yet keep in mind only some people watch videos.
 Some like to read or listen or do a bit of both.
 Multitasking is a b*j*itch.